Nitrosamine: History and occurrence

 In 1956, two British scientists, John Barnes and Peter Magee, reported that a simple member of the large class of N-nitrosamines, dimethylnitrosamine, produced liver tumours in rats.
 Subsequent studies showed that approximately 90% of the 300 nitrosamines tested were carcinogenic in a wide variety of animals.

 Tobacco exposure

 A common way ordinary consumers are exposed to nitrosamines is through tobacco use and cigarette smoke.
 Tobacco-specific nitrosamines also can be found in American dip snuff, chewing tobacco, and to a much lesser degree, snus (127.9 ppm for American dip snuff compared to 2.8 ppm in Swedish snuff or snus).

 Medication impurities

 There have been recalls for various medications due to the presence of nitrosamine impurities.
-There have been recalls for angiotensin II receptor blockers, ranitidine, valsartan, duloxetine, and others.
+Some of those medications that have been recalled include angiotensin II receptor blockers, ranitidine, valsartan, and duloxetine.

 The US Food and Drug Administration published guidance about the control of nitrosamine impurities in medicines.
 Health Canada published guidance about nitrosamine impurities in medications and a list of established acceptable intake limits of nitrosamine impurities in medications.